 The Group requires certain statutory and regulatory licences, permits and approvals, which may be subject to certain conditions.
-While the Group has been able to maintain or obtain such licences, permits and approvals as and when required, there can be no assurance that the relevant authorities will issue any such licences, permits or approvals in a timely manner, at all or on terms that are acceptable to the Group
+There can be no assurance that the relevant authorities will issue any such licences, permits or approvals in a timely manner, at all or on terms that are acceptable to the Group.